phileeep/CV/README.md

 - Running: when I'm not at the desk I'm out in the hills.
 - Photography of course.
-- Cooking : Trying to perfect my own recipe for a Pho which I once had many moons ago.
+- Cooking : I make a pretty good Pho, it's a work in progress.

 ## Contact
 - Github: [phileeep](https://github.com/phileeep/)